 Also, ask the cat breeder about the temperament and personality of their kittens as well as any potential health problems.
 The Bombay cat breed is going to be the top cat in the household - make no mistake about that!

 Are you lucky enough to live with a Bombay?
-If you do, tell us what they're like below in the comments!
+Tell us on the Wide Open Pets Facebook page!

 READ MORE: 10 Black Cats That'll Change Your Mind About "Superstitions"